 - Delayed diagnosis of medical conditions, such as cancer or heart disease

 - Misreading or misinterpreting lab or test results

 After you suffered losses from a medical error, you deserve to recover damages for those losses.
 Contact the Michigan personal injury attorneys at Lipton Law for more information about how we can help injured patients or surviving family members.
 Call our law firm at 248-629-2747 to schedule your free case evaluation.
 We will help you gather medical records and other evidence to strengthen your medical malpractice claim.

 How to Prepare for a Medical Malpractice Lawsuit

 It’s important to understand exactly how to begin a medical malpractice case.
-Our experienced medical malpractice attorneys will guide you through the basics of how to file medical malpractice claims.
+Our experienced medical malpractice attorneys in Southfield will guide you through the basics of how to file medical malpractice claims.
 Below, we list the basic steps involved in most medical malpractice lawsuits.